ScriptFUSION/Mapper/README.md

 ### Collection

-Decorates a collection of data by applying a transformation to each datum using a callback.
+Maps a collection of data by applying a transformation to each datum using a callback.
 The data collection must be an expression that maps to an array otherwise null is returned.

 #### Signature